 Similarities between long-term care and hospice care can include access to the same types of employees.
-At a home health care agency, there could be employees who are trained in working with hospice clients as well as home health care clients.
+At a home health care agency, there could be employees who are trained in working with hospice patients as well as home health care patients.

 For instance, massage therapists are able to provide soothing treatments for anyone.
 Massage therapy can reduce pain, provide comfort and generally help people relax.

 It produces healthy endorphins, removes toxins, and can help improve motion and flexibility.
 It also can be especially welcome to someone in a hospice situation.

 Social workers also are an important part of the process.
 Social workers can provide explanations and local resources.